 As an attorney, Spitzer has represented taxpayers against the Internal Revenue Service.
 Since 1987, Spitzer has been certified as a Specialist in tax law by the Arizona Bar.
 In 1992, he ran for and was elected to the Arizona State Senate for District 18.
-Spitzer served in the Legislature as Chair of the Judiciary and Finance Committees and was elected by his peers to the position of Senate Majority Leader in 1996.
+Spitzer chaired the Judiciary and Finance Committees and was elected Senate Majority Leader in 1996.

-As State Senator, Spitzer sponsored legislation on behalf of Attorneys General Grant Woods and Janet Napolitano protecting Arizona consumers from fraudulent schemes, and public agencies from antitrust violations and bid rigging.
+Spitzer sponsored legislation on behalf of Attorneys General Grant Woods and Janet Napolitano protecting Arizona consumers from fraudulent schemes, and public agencies from antitrust violations and bid rigging.
 He drafted the largest tax reduction in Arizona history, which also reformed and simplified Arizona's property tax system.
 He also drafted the Clean Air Amendments of 1997, which greatly improved air quality in Maricopa and Pima Counties.
-He also sponsored a successful amendment to the State Constitution to protect the assets of pensioners.
+He sponsored a successful amendment to the State Constitution to protect the assets of pensioners.